 Outreach and marketing strategies may be helpful to informing and engaging families.
 Eventually, the team can create a promotional flyer or brochure that can be used for outreach to families and community.
+A sample tri-fold flyer is available at https://bit.ly/2wm4WsB.

 Directions: Please determine if each item is Not Implemented, Partially Implemented, or Fully Implemented.

 Subscale Tiered Fidelity Inventory: Tier I Features 1.10 Faculty Involvement: Faculty are shown school-wide data regularly and provide input on universal foundations (e.g., expectations, acknowledgements, definitions, consequences) at least every 12 months.
-1.11 Student/Family/Community Involvement: Stakeholders (students, families, and community members) provide input on universal foundations (e.g., expectations, acknowledgements) at least every 12 months.
-Implementation Benchmarks of Quality Not Implemented Partially Implemented Fully Implemented Implementation Faculty are aware of behavior problems across campus through regular data sharing Faculty are involved in establishing and reviewing goals Faculty feedback is obtained throughout the year Plans for involving families/communities are developed and implemented (from PD benchmark) Keys to Successful Data informs decisions (e.g., student surveys, climate surveys) Implementation Surveys are developed with dates to administer to staff, students and families
+1.11 Student/Family/Community Involvement: Stakeholders (students, families, and community members) provide input on universal foundations (e.g., expectations, consequences, acknowledgements) at least every 12 months.
+Benchmarks of Quality Not Implemented Partially Implemented Fully Implemented Implementation Faculty are aware of behavior problems across campus through regular data sharing Faculty are involved in establishing and reviewing goals Faculty feedback is obtained throughout the year Plans for involving families/communities are developed and implemented (from PD benchmark) Keys to Successful Data informs decisions (e.g., student surveys, climate surveys) Implementation Surveys are developed with dates to administer to staff, students and families